iota-community/Defi-yield-farming/README.md

-# Yield Farming with Dynamic Rewards on IOTA EVM using Pyth Price Feeds
+# Yield Farming with Dynamic Rewards on IOTA Shimmer EVM using Pyth Price Feeds

-This project demonstrates a decentralized yield farming application built on the IOTA EVM Testnet, using Solidity smart contracts.
-It allows users to stake IOTA tokens, earn dynamic rewards in DappTokens, and withdraw their staked assets.
-The reward distribution leverages real-time token prices fetched using Pyth Network to calculate dynamic reward amounts.
+This project demonstrates a decentralized yield farming application built on the ShimmerEVM Testnet, using Solidity smart contracts.
+It allows users to stake ERC20 Tokens, earn dynamic rewards in DappTokens, and withdraw their staked assets.
+The reward distribution leverages real-time IOTA/USD token prices fetched using Pyth Network to calculate dynamic reward amounts.

 ## Project Structure